ptandon99/pipelinerepo/Exercise-03.md

         }
       }
 ```
+  You see above that the `container` block runs all of the steps within that block in the specified container based on the **name** of the **Container Template** - so it doesn't matter what version of the JDK is running in the agent.
 2. Commit your change to the master branch.
 3. Compare the logs for the **Java 8** and **Java 9** stages.